We are still working to obtain content for your car,

 Replacing the battery in your F-150 involves removing the terminals.
 When you reconnect the terminals, your radio presets are likely to be cleared out.
 In some F-150s, you may need to re-enter a security code to get your radio to work again.
 Check for this code in your owners manual - it will usually be either a sticker or small card in the booklet.
 If you can't find it, call Ford and they will give you the code for free.
 In many Fords, the transmission "learns" how you drive over time and makes adjustments, so you may experience altered driving dynamics as your car re-learns your driving style after changing the battery.

-There's no reason to check the washer fluid level without adding some - see how to do it here!2006 Ford F-150 XLT 5.4L V8 Extended Cab Pickup (4 Door)
+Carmakers are hiding interior fuse boxes all over the place these days - see how to check your interior fuses here!2006 Ford F-150 XLT 5.4L V8 Extended Cab Pickup (4 Door)